-You can state this in active form.
+If your language does not use this passive form, you can state this in active form.
 Alternate translation: "All who know Demetrius bear witness of him" or "Every believer who knows Demetrius speaks well of him" See the UST.
 (See: Active or Passive)